NishchalRavish/FoodEye/README.md

 # FoodEye

-Worried about what's on your plate?
-Worry no more with FoodEye, an application designed to analyze and classify food items using PyTorch model.
+Are you worried about what's on your plate?
+Worry no more with FoodEye, an application designed to analyze and classify food items using PyTorch.

 ## About